-Matthias Schelbert is a civil engineer who heads the water and municipal infrastructure business area at CDM Smith, and he is a branch manager at Crailsheim in southern Germany.
+Matthias Schelbert is a civil engineer and working at CDM Smith as a senior project manager in Crailsheim in southern Germany.
 He is a recognised expert in water supply, municipal infrastructure and project management, and is responsible for a number of projects of all sizes including technical operational management at the water supply Härtsfeld-Albuch joint water authority and infrastructure development in the town of Langenburg.
-He is currently embarking on project management and planning for a 14 km long water pipeline for the external water supply Franken regional company as well as a remediation and expansion project at Neresheim waterworks in 2018 and 2019.
+He has been embarked on project management and planning for a 14 km long water pipeline for the external water supply Franken regional company as well as a remediation and expansion project at Neresheim waterworks in 2018 and 2019.

 Which project do you particularly remember well and why?
 Technical operational support for the Härtsfeld-Albuch joint water authority – a customer relationship going back years where we have formed a special bond based on trust, allowing us to make a sustainable and meaningful contribution towards optimising and securing the regional water supply in this project.